andubiel/pyats-genie/README.md

 All the demos will leverage this network topology.

-## Demo 1: Users report Problem Communicating from Server-1 to Server-3
+## Lab 1: Users report Problem Communicating from Server-1 to Server-3

 **Situation:** You come to work with a report from the systems team that Server-1 (IP Address: 10.0.0.1) in the data center can no longer reach Server-3 (IP Address: 10.0.128.2) in the branch location.